forestpc11/based-file-converter/README.md

   *other features, file formats, and more will be added soon.... when i have some time.....*

   6/19/25
-  more error handling
+  more error handling,
-  removed buttons entirely (pdf and docx are in dropdowns now) grouped file types next to each other crappy dark mode toggle (it will look better soon) image -> image should work now using pillow (jpg -> png, webp -> bmp, etc.)
+  removed buttons entirely (pdf and docx are in dropdowns now), grouped file types next to each other, crappy dark mode toggle (it will look better soon), image -> image should work now using pillow (jpg -> png, webp -> bmp, etc.)